cjw612/League_of_Legends_Game_Outcome_Classification/README.md

 The dataset does not contain missing values.
 However, prior to analyzing the data, we performed necessary feature transformation and outlier deletion based on domain knowledge.
 In particular, we performed the following tasks:

 - Created features that represent the difference between a particular column between teams.
-- Transferred necessary features to qualitative variables
+- Transformed necessary features to qualitative variables
 - Removed outlier games indicated by winning even with a significant gold deficit at 15 minutes/losing even with a significant gold lead at 15 minutes, which constitutes around 3% of the total games.

 ### Exploratory Data Analysis